esphome/esphome-docs/esphomeyaml/components/switch/index.rst

 ``switch.is_on`` / ``switch.is_off Condition
 ********************************************

-This :ref:`config-condition <condition>` passes if the given switch is on/off.
+This :ref:`condition <config-condition>` passes if the given switch is on/off.

 .. code-block:: yaml